underndog/activemq-helm-chart/README.md

 ### Authentication

-By default, the chart creates a Secret with the following credentials:
+1. **Create a new secret** (default behavior):
+   - Set `authentication.create` to `true`
    - Username: `admin` (configurable via `authentication.defaultUsername`)
    - Password: Random 16-character string (configurable via `authentication.defaultPassword`)
+   - Secret keys are customizable:
+     - Username key: Set with `authentication.secretKeys.username` (default: `ACTIVEMQ_USER`)
+     - Password key: Set with `authentication.secretKeys.password` (default: `ACTIVEMQ_PASSWORD`)

+2. **Use an existing secret**:
-To use an existing secret, set `authentication.existingSecret` to the name of your secret.
-The secret must contain the keys `ACTIVEMQ_USER` and `ACTIVEMQ_PASSWORD`.
+   - Set `authentication.existingSecret` to the name of your secret
+   - Configure the key names to match your existing secret:
+     - Username key: Set with `authentication.secretKeys.username`
+     - Password key: Set with `authentication.secretKeys.password`

+3. **No secret creation**:
+   - Set `authentication.create` to `false` and don't provide `authentication.existingSecret`
+   - Default username and password to login into ActiveMQ are `artemis`/`artemis` if no authentication is configured

 ## Persistence